-In California custody disputes, the law requires the parents to a custody dispute participate in a court mandated custody mediation.
+In California, the law requires the parents to a child custody dispute participate in a court mandated custody mediation.
 In this article, you will learn the steps you need to take to prepare for custody mediation in California family court.
 We hope to give you practical advice on how to prepare for your child custody mediation.

-Custody mediation is a process where parties negotiate with a help of a mediator to resolve their dispute prior to the judge hearing the case.
-The law requires parents to participate in custody mediation prior to the hearing.
-See Family Code 3170-3173 The purpose is to encourage parents to resolve their child custody or visitation dispute through negotiation.
+Custody mediation is a process where parties negotiate try negotiate a resolution to their dispute prior to the judge hearing the case.
+The law requires parents to participate in a custody mediation prior to the hearing.
+See Family Code 3170-3173 .
+The purpose is to encourage parents to resolve their child custody or visitation dispute through negotiation.
 Therefore, the law is encouraging you to resolve your family law dispute with minimal court involvement.